vyastreb/sem2surface/doc/SEM2surface_Documentation.md

     where $\mathcal{F}^{-1}$ is the inverse Fourier transform and $\hat G_x(k_x,k_y)$ and $\hat G_y(k_x,k_y)$ are the Fourier transforms of the gradients $G_x$ and $G_y$.

-    2. The method of direct integration is based on the following relations:
+    2. The method of direct integration (see [@fig:surface]) is based on the following relations:

     + Assume that the first profile along $y$ is zero $z^{1,j}_x = 0$ for $j\in[1,N_y]$.
     + Integrate the first profile along $x$ direction $z^{i+1,1}_x = z^{i,1}_x + G_x^{i,1} \Delta x$ for $i\in[1,N_x-1]$, where $\Delta x$ is the pixel size.